psp87/Chess.Console/README.md

 The game is made for practising OOP course in SoftUni.
 Multiplayer on one PC.
 Moving figures by keyboard command.
 Do not have an AI.
 Castling, EnPassant and Pawn Promotion moves are implemented.
-Still improvement have to be done.